bromso/iOS-popular-apps/README.md

 ![Sketch-example](images/header.jpg)
 # 90 vectorized iOS popular apps (iPhone)
 Sketch vectorized template of 90 popular iOS apps.
 This project is not made for commercial use.
-For further details, read the [disclaimer](#disclaimer) and [Copyright & License](#copyright-and-license)
+For further details, read the [disclaimer](#disclaimer).
 Created by [Jonas Bröms](https://twitter.com/jonasbroms).

 ## Table of contents